gazebosim/gz-sim/tutorials/adding_visuals.md

 gz sim ~/gazebo_maritime/models/my_turtle/model.sdf
 ```

-You should visualize your model as a mesh now!
+You should see your model visualized as a mesh now!

 @image html files/adding_visuals/basic_visual_model.png